ballerina-platform/module-ballerina-constraint/docs/spec/spec.md

 ## 2. Constraint annotations
-The Constraint library provides different annotations for different basic types e.g. `@constraint:String` for strings, `@constraint:Array` for arrays etc. Each of these will define a separate associated record type.
+The Constraint library provides different annotations for different basic types e.g. `@constraint:String` for strings, `@constraint:Array` for arrays etc. Each of these is defined as a separate associated record type.

 ```ballerina
 // Annotation